robindouglasjohnson/gruescript/docs/gruescript.md

 	verb take
 	untag $this hooked
 	continue
-	# ‘continue’ forces this verb block to fail, so
+	# 'continue' forces this verb block to fail, so
-	# the native verb ‘take’ will pick it up
+	# the native verb 'take' will pick it up

 	thing dust dust (on floor)
 	loc bar

 	# The game ends when the player is in the bar and
-	# the bar isn’t dark; whether they win or lose
+	# the bar isn't dark; whether they win or lose
-	# depends on how much mess they’ve made in the
+	# depends on how much mess they've made in the
 	# bar.
 	rule
 	at bar